risk-first/website/menagerie/Process-Risk.md

  - [Coordination Risk](Coordination-Risk):   You can often use process to help people coordinate.
 For example, a [Production Line](https://en.wikipedia.org/wiki/Production_line) is a process where work being done by one person is pushed to the next person when it's done.
 A meeting booking process ensures that people will all attend a meeting together at the same place and time, and that a room is available for it.
  - [Dependency Risk](Dependency-Risk): You can use processes to make dependencies explicit and mitigate dependency risk.
 For example, a process for hiring a car will make sure there is a car available at the time you need it.
 Alternatively, if we're processing a loan application, we might need evidence of income or bank statements.
 We can push this [Dependency Risk](Dependency-Risk) onto the person asking for the loan, by making it part of the process and not accepting the application until this has been provided.
  - [Complexity Risk](Complexity-Risk): Working _within a process_ can reduce the amount of [Complexity](Complexity-Risk) you have to deal with.
 We accept that processes are going to slow us down, but we appreciate the reduction in risk this brings.
 (They allow us to trade [Complexity](Complexity-Risk) for [Schedule risk](Schedule-Risk)).
 For example, setting up a server might be complex, but filling in a form to do the job might simplify things.
 Clearly, the complexity hasn't gone away, but it's hidden within the process.
-Process therefore can provide [Abstraction](Glossary#Abstraction).
+Process therefore can provide [Abstraction](Glossary#Abstraction).    mcdonalds.  tbd
  - [Operational Risk](Operational-Risk):  [Operational Risk](Operational-Risk) encompasses the risk of people _not doing their job properly_.
 But, by having a process, (and asking, did this person follow the process?) you can draw a distinction between a process failure and a personnel failure.
 For example, making a loan to a money launderer _could_ be a failure of the loan agent.
 But, if they followed the _process_, it's a failure of the [Process](Process-Risk) itself.

 These are all examples of [Risk Mitigation](Glossary#Mitigated-risk) for the _owners_ of the process.
-However, in this section,  we'll look mainly at how you can deal with [Process Risk](Process-Risk) where you are a _client_ of _someone else's process_.
+However, in this section,  we'll look mainly at how you can deal with [Process Risk](Process-Risk) where you are a _client_ of _someone else's process_.  tbd

 ## Evolution Of Business Process